Ahmed-Sakri/Melbourne-Housing-data-analyst/readme.md

 | 4 | **Landsize** | 0.069 | Very Weak | Positive | Surprisingly low correlation for what's usually a key factor |
 | 5 | **Propertycount** | -0.052 | Negligible | Negative | Minimal impact on pricing in this dataset |

- 2. The property prices vary by Regionname and the best regionname to the least in the average selling price, and the number of property sales are:
+ 2. The property prices vary by Regionname and the best regionname to the least in the average selling price, and the number of property sales is:
     1. Southern Metropolitan
     2. Eastern Metropolitan
     3. South-Eastern Metropolitan